deveshyaara/Healthlink_RPC/README.md

 ## 🌟 Overview

-**HealthLink Pro** is a production-ready, blockchain-based healthcare management platform that combines the immutability of **Hyperledger Fabric** with modern web technologies to create a secure, auditable, and privacy-preserving medical records system.
+**HealthLink Pro** is now powered by **Ethereum smart contracts** - a complete migration from Hyperledger Fabric to provide enhanced security, transparency, and decentralization for healthcare data management.

 ### 🎯 Problem Statement
 Traditional healthcare systems struggle with: